Updated: Jul 7

 The most popular time of year to visit Iceland by far is during the summer months.
 This is considered the high season for tourism in Iceland and it runs from June through August.
 It is the busiest time of year to visit so you will find more cars on the roads and busier scenes at the big sights.
 You will also need to book things like camper van rental, hotels, and trips to the Blue Lagoon hot springs in advance.
 The summer is popular for good reason though.

-From June to August, Iceland experiences the phenomena of the Midnight Sun.
+From June to August, Iceland experiences the phenomenon of the Midnight Sun.
 This means that at the height of summer, there are nearly 24 hours of daylight in Iceland.
 In fact, it never really gets dark at this time of year.
 The sun skirts around the horizon and there will be a brief dusk or twilight before it rises high again.
-All this means that there is plentiful daylight for sightseeing, road tripping and generally exploring.
+All this means that there is plentiful daylight for sightseeing, road tripping, and generally exploring.

 Another big benefit is that the notorious Iceland weather is a little more settled at this time of year.
 The temperatures are far milder, with an average of between 15 and 20 degrees Celsius.
 Temperatures often climb into the early 20s too.
 There is also far less rainfall during these months.
 Do keep in mind, though, that if the wind is blowing from the Arctic north, things can feel pretty chilly.
 It is certainly not unheard of for a summer storm to hit either.
 There could be high winds and even snow at this time of year.
 Nothing is impossible in Iceland.
-In general, the weather is much calmer and settled during the summer months.
+In general, the weather is much calmer and more settled during the summer months.

 Summer family activities in Iceland